Tillage: Zone tillage

-Zone tillage is a form of modified deep tillage in which only narrow strips are tilled, leaving soil in between the rows untilled.
+Zone or strip tillage is a form of modified deep tillage in which only narrow strips are tilled, leaving soil in between the rows untilled.
 This type of tillage agitates the soil to help reduce soil compaction problems and to improve internal soil drainage.
 It is designed to only disrupt the soil in a narrow strip directly below the crop row.
 In comparison to no-till, which relies on the previous year's plant residue to protect the soil and aids in postponement of the warming of the soil and crop growth in Northern climates, zone tillage produces a strip approximately five inches wide that simultaneously breaks up plow pans, assists in warming the soil and helps to prepare a seedbed.
 When combined with cover crops, zone tillage helps replace lost organic matter, slows the deterioration of the soil, improves soil drainage, increases soil water and nutrient holding capacity, and allows necessary soil organisms to survive.

-It has been successfully used on farms in the Midwest and West of the USA for over 40 years, and is currently used on more than 36% of the U.S. farmland.
+It has been successfully used on farms in the Midwest and West of the US for over 40 years, and is currently used on more than 36% of the U.S. farmland.
 Some specific states where zone tillage is currently in practice are Pennsylvania, Connecticut, Minnesota, Indiana, Wisconsin, and Illinois.

 Its use in the USA's Northern Corn Belt states lacks consistent yield results; however, there is still interest in deep tillage within agriculture.
 In areas that are not well-drained, deep tillage may be used as an alternative to installing more expensive tile drainage.